Word page

 Common questions

 • What does side-whiskers mean?
-It means hair grown on the sides of the face; sideburns.
+Hair grown on the sides of the face; sideburns.

 • How do you pronounce side-whiskers?
 It is commonly pronounced SIDE-WHIS-kurz.